City Budgeting

 General Fund, Utility, & Airport Budgets

-The budget is divided into several sections and come together to build the City’s overall Financial Plan.
+The budget is divided into several sections and comes together to build the City’s overall Financial Plan.

-The General Fund budgets, which is organized by department, focuses on the ongoing operation of primary City services such as fire, policing, parks, roads, garbage and recycling and other infrastructure maintenance.
+The General Fund budget is organized by department, focusing on the ongoing operation of primary City services, such as fire, policing, parks, roads, garbage and recycling, and other infrastructure maintenance.

 The Utility budgets comprise of water, sewer, and storm services.
 The primary funding source for the Utility budgets are user fees and levies which are billed quarterly.